pfdubois/BridgeBidding/source/AdvancedMajor.rst

 #.
 1M - 3N shows four card support with a void somewhere.
 It is a kind of a mysterious
    super-splinter.

+#.
+1M - 3N is part of a "two-tiered splinter" scheme, showing hands where the responder
+   has a game-forcing hand but it is only so because of the splinter.